mramospe/jobmgr/_sources/index.rst.txt

-.. stepped_job documentation master file, created by sphinx-quickstart on Fri Dec  8 18:24:26 2017.
+.. jobmgr documentation master file, created by sphinx-quickstart on Fri Dec  8 18:24:26 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.